murazyusifov/Kubernetes-On-premise/README.md

 The goal of this project is to automate the provisioning and deployment of a Kubernetes cluster using the following tools:
 - **Terraform**: For Infrastructure as Code (IaC) to provision virtual machines (VMs) in vSphere.
 - **Kubespray**: For deploying Kubernetes on the provisioned VMs using Ansible playbooks.

+## Key Features
+- Automated VM provisioning on vSphere using Terraform.
+- Configurable infrastructure, including CPU, memory, and storage for each node.
+- Multi-node Kubernetes cluster setup (1 master and multiple workers).
+- Full Kubernetes installation and configuration using Kubespray.
+- Highly available and scalable infrastructure.

 ## Prerequisites